Who's behind the Wall Street protests?

 Adbusters' co-founder Lasn dismisses that, reeling off specific demands: a tax on the richest 1 percent, a tax on currency trades and a tax on all financial transactions.

-"Down the road, there will be crystal clear demands coming out of this movement," he said.
+"Down the road, there will be crystal clear demands coming out of this movement," she said.
 "But this first phase of the movement is messy and leaderless and demandless."

 "I think it was perfect the way it happened."